 Children and TBI: What to Watch For

-Little children do not have the ability to communicate what is happening.
+Young children who are injured do not have the ability to communicate what is happening.
 Parents need to watch for the following symptoms in young children, as it could indicate a TBI:

 - Change in eating habits